canonical/fetch-service/docs/reference/sourcecraft.rst

 repository that is selected for cloning is a valid sourcecraft repository.

 Once request is accepted for inspection it tries to extract the packed content of the repository.
-In the extracted repository it looks for the ``sourcecraft.yaml`` file.
+In the extracted data it looks for the ``sourcecraft.yaml`` file.
 If file is found, it is used to extract the metadata of the processed entity.

 Inspector has to be called after the ``git.upload-pack`` inspector.
 This inspector only supports the git v2 smart protocol.